tensorflow/addons/README.md

 on this topic.

 #### Periodic Evaluation of Subpackages
-Given the nature of this repository, subpackages and submodules may become less and less useful to the community as time goes on.
+Given the nature of this repository, submodules may become less and less useful to the community as time goes on.
 In order to keep the repository sustainable, we'll be performing bi-annual reviews of our code to ensure everything still belongs within the repo.
 Contributing factors to this